-Commissions paid to brokers in connection with portfolio transactions are disclosed in the Fund's statements of comprehensive income (loss).
+Commissions paid to brokers in connection with portfolio transactions are disclosed in the Fund's statements of comprehensive income.
 Brokerage business is allocated in good faith based on which broker can deliver to the Fund the best results in relation to order execution and research services utilized.
 Subject to these criteria, the Manager may allocate business to brokers that provide or pay for, in addition to transaction execution, investment research, statistical or other similar services.
-The ascertainable "soft dollar" value received as a percentage of total commissions and other portfolio transaction costs paid during the years ended December 31, 2023 and 2022, is disclosed below.
+The ascertainable "soft dollar" value received as a percentage of total commissions and other portfolio transaction costs paid during the years ended December 31, 2024 and 2023, is disclosed below.

-2023 2022
+2024 2023

-Soft dollar relationships 3 3
+Soft dollar relationships 5 3

-Percentage of total commissions and other portfolio transaction costs 6.22% 2.22%
+Percentage of total commissions and other portfolio transaction costs 5.65% 6.22%